 Before you even begin to interview candidates, you should have a few preliminary questions answered and ask for a resume.
 In your ad or email, ask the candidates to respond to a few short questions–here are a few ideas:

 - How do you feel about working with (insert age range of children here)?

 - What is the favorite performance you have ever danced?

 - Have you taught before?
 Where?
 Can I call that studio?
 Why or why not?

 - Why are you leaving your current studio?

 Read each applicant’s answers.
 If you like their answers review their resume.
 If the resume and question answers are all in line, contact them to schedule an interview in person.

-This may be the most important part of your process.
+This may be the most important part of your process of hiring qualified dance teachers.
 Asking the correct questions will help you understand your candidate, what they’re passionate about, and how they behave as people.
-We have provided a PDF with all of the questions you’ll need, which you can download here.
 A few sample questions are below.
 (Sometimes it pays to be tricky).

 2. How long do you plan to live in the area?
 (This will help you assess how long they can teach for you)

 3. How would you respond if a student called you a bad name?
 (If they do not answer this with a proper, caring response, they probably are not the right fit)